fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 }
 ```

-A sample chart with time spam markers is shown below:
+A sample chart with time span markers is shown below:

 {% embed_ftChart fusiontime-components-time-marker-3 %}

 In the above sample, the time marker has a specific height according to the width and height of the chart.
-You can also render the time span marker with a line from top to bottom (vertically) of the canvas by setting the value of `type` attribute to **full** within the `time marker` object.
+You can also render the time span marker with a line from top to bottom (vertically) of the canvas by setting the value of `type` attribute to **full** within the `timeMarker` object.

 Refer to the code given below: